ancklo/ChaosMagPy/INSTALL.rst

    >>> pip install chaosmagpy

-   Or, if you have downloaded the package files from the Python Package Index (PyPI) at https://pypi.org/project/chaosmagpy/#files, install ChaosMagPy by running the command below, replacing  ``x.x`` with the specific version of the downloaded files:
+   Or, if you have downloaded the built distribution from the Python Package Index (PyPI) at https://pypi.org/project/chaosmagpy/#files, install ChaosMagPy by running the command below, replacing  ``x.x`` with the relevant version:

    >>> pip install chaosmagpy-x.x-py3-none-any.whl

-   or, using the compressed archive
+   or, using the source distribution that is also available on PyPI

    >>> pip install chaosmagpy-x.x.tar.gz